 This methods course teaches students the skills necessary for conducting research in biopsychology and neuroscience.
 Students will gain first-hand experience with a number of concepts and measurement techniques as well as an understanding of the ways in which biopsychologists and neuroscientists investigate the brain and its relationship to behavior.
 Students will learn to design experiments; collect, analyze and present data using computer software packages; and write a scientific paper.
-Prerequisite: NEUR 212 or PSYC 200 and permission of instructor.
+Permission of instructor required.
+Prerequisite: NEUR 212 or PSYC 200.